Refinitiv/Real-Time-SDK/ema/Examples/Training/100_Series_Examples/130__MarketPrice__UserDisp/ReadMe.txt

 Summary
 =======

-The 130__MarketPrice__UserDisp application is provided as an example of OMM Consumer application written to the EMA library.

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider  application, or from Thomson Reuters Advanced Distribution Server.
+130__MarketPrice__UserDisp is provided as an example of an OMM Consumer application that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider  application, or from an Advanced Distribution Server.

-The 130__MarketPrice__UserDisp showcases the so called "user dispatch" mode in which all callbacks are executed on the application thread of control.
-They are executed on the thread calling the dispatch() method.
+130__MarketPrice__UserDisp illustrates a "user dispatch" mode in which all callbacks execute on the application's thread of control and call the dispatch() method.

 Detailed Description
 ====================

-The 130__MarketPrice__UserDisp implements the following high level steps:
+130__MarketPrice__UserDisp implements the following high-level steps:

-+ Implements OmmConsumerClient class in AppClient
++ Implements an OmmConsumerClient class in an AppClient
-  - overrides desired methods
+  - Overrides desired methods.
-  - provides own methods as needed, e.g. decode( const FieldList& )
+  - Provides its own methods as needed (e.g.: decode( const FieldList& ))
-    - the decode( const FieldList& ) iterates through the received FieldList, extracts each FieldEntry reference from the current position on the FieldList, and extracts field id, name and value of the current FieldEntry
+    - The decode( const FieldList& ) iterates through the received FieldList extracting each FieldEntry reference from the current position on the FieldList.
+The decode method then extracts the fieldentry's field id, name, and value.
-+ Instantiates AppClient object that receives and processes item messages
++ Instantiates an AppClient object that receives and processes item messages.
-+ Instantiates and modifies OmmConsumerConfig object
++ Instantiates and modifies an OmmConsumerConfig object
-  - sets user name to "user"
+  - Sets the username to "user".
-  - sets host name on the preconfigured connection to "localhost"
+  - Sets the hostname on the preconfigured connection to "localhost".
-  - sets port on the preconfigured connection to "14002"
+  - Sets the port on the preconfigured connection to "14002".
-  - sets operationModel to UserDispatchEnum
+  - Sets the operationModel to UserDispatchEnum.
 + Instantiates an OmmConsumer object which initializes the connection and logs into the specified server.
-  - application calls dispatch() in a while loop
+  - The application calls dispatch() in a while loop.
-+ Opens a streaming item interest
-  - MarketPrice IBM.N item from DIRECT_FEED service
++ Opens a streaming item interest for the MarketPrice IBM.N item from the DIRECT_FEED service
-+ Processes data received with user dispatch loop for 60 seconds
++ Processes data received with a user dispatch loop for 60 seconds
-  - all received messages are processed on the main application thread of control
+  - All messages received are processed on the application's main thread of control
 + Exits

-Note: if needed, these and other details may be modified to fit local
+Note: If needed, you can modify these and other details to fit your local environment.
-      environment.

-Note: please refer to the EMA library ReadMe.txt file for details on
+      For details on standard configuration, refer to the EMA library ReadMe.txt file or to the EMA COnfiguration Guide.
-      standard configuration.